LordPatate/dice-roll-distribution/README.md

 # dice-roll-distribution
+For the intersection of table top RPG players and math nerds.
-Studies the distribution of results of dice rolls (typically for D&amp;D).
+Studies the distribution of results of dice rolls (typically for D&D).